tagdots/delete-workflow-runs/README.md

 API rate limit Reset At : 2025-08-07 21:31:26+00:00 (UTC)

 ************************** API Usage Estimate ******************************
-This delete can consume 162 of your API limit.
+This delete can consume 162 units of your API limit.

 Enough API limit to run this delete now? ✅ yes
 ****************************************************************************